civiform/docs/docs/governance-and-management/project-management/on-call-guide/README.md

 Join the CiviForm GitHub repo ([https://github.com/civiform/civiform](https://github.com/civiform/civiform)).
 Ask someone who already has access to add you as an admin.

 Also join the CiviForm GitHub org ([https://github.com/civiform](https://github.com/civiform)).

+Add the CiviForm Shared Google Calendar.
+Contact Nick Burgan or Rocky Fine on Slack to get added to the permissions list.

 #### Ensure you have visibility into comms